Music / The Stooges

 "I am the world's forgotten boy

-The one who searches to destroy"
+The one who's searchin' only to destroy"

-—The Stooges, "Search and Destroy"
+, "Search and Destroy" - Raw Power

 band from Ann Arbor

-, Michigan, active between 1967-1974, who along with their fellow Michiganders MC5
+, active between 1967-1974 and from 2003 onwards, who along with their fellow Michiganders MC5

 proved to be enormously influential on the development of Punk Rock